donbing/Bitbot/docs/app_install.md

 # Setup Options

-## Burn the Bitbot image to a new SD card
+## 1. Burn the Bitbot image to a new SD card
 ---
 > Simple installation that anyone can complete
 1. download the latest release from [releases page](https://github.com/donbing/bitbot/releases)
 2. use [Balena Etcher](https://www.balena.io/etcher/) to burn the zipped image to your SD card.

-## Add to an existing PiOS install ]
+## 2. Add to an existing PiOS install
-> note I've been  unable to get this working on bullseye so-far
----
 > For advanced users that want to modify an existing pi

+> Note: I've been  unable to get this working on bullseye so-far, only the legacy buster image

 1. Install Git, Pip (plus some dependencies)
 ```sh
 sudo apt-get install git python3-pip libffi-dev libtiff5 libjpeg62 libopenjp2-7-dev libatlas-base-dev